OpenStreetMapSpeeds/conflation/README.md

 estimates speeds across different road classes using open-source GPS trace data.
-The road classes used will be taken from [OpenStreetMap (OSM)](https://www.openstreetmap.org/), which delineates between motorways, trunks, primary roads, secondary roads, residential, etc. To further refine our estimates, we will also split up our results by geographic area (country and region), as well as by urban and rural settings.
+The road classes used will be taken from [OpenStreetMap (OSM)](https://www.openstreetmap.org/), which delineates between motorways, trunks, primary roads, secondary roads, residential, etc. To further refine our estimates, we will also split up our results by geographic area (country and region), as well as by urban, suburban, and rural settings.

-The main idea

 ### Method

-A rough list of steps this script makes is as follows:
+A high-level methodology of this script is as follows:

 1. Create an `output/` folder where results will be stored.
     1. This script store intermediate results on disk, so that if a run is interrupted (either intentionally or